coderkarthiko/dl2/README.md

 ## dl

 dl is a small/toy library that I made to understand how NNs work.
 It uses [momentum](https://distill.pub/2017/momentum/).
 Stochastic gradient descent is just momentum with beta = 0.
 I wanted to implement backpropagation and gradient descent from scratch.
-It took me a while to prove the update rules in the backpropagation.
-After staring at it long enough, I was able to understand and use the algorithm (reference - [this](http://www.cs.utoronto.ca/~ilya/pubs/ilya_sutskever_phd_thesis.pdf) paper, page 9).
-In the paper, the gradient matrix of the loss function with respect to weights between layers i and i - 1 is computed by taking the dot product of error in layer i and transpose of outputs of neurons in layer i - 1.
-Instead, I took the outer product of error in layer i and outputs of neurons in layer i - 1.
-I couldn't figure out why tranpose of output layer i was taken - so I took the outer product and it gave me the same results.
-The proof is quite simple.
+After staring at it long enough, I was able to understand and implement backpropagation (reference - [this](http://www.cs.utoronto.ca/~ilya/pubs/ilya_sutskever_phd_thesis.pdf) paper, page 9) - I also proved the update rules on my own.
+It wasn't hard - we just use the chain rule cleverly.

 ## gates.ipynb

 Using a neural network to simulate AND, OR, XOR and NOT logic gates (it's much simpler than it sounds :'D).

+## hebb.ipynb

+An implementation of Hebbian learning.
+Hebbian learning is a different learning algorithm - it doesn't use backpropagation to update parameters.
+Instead, it is meant to simulate the locality of neuron activations in the human brain.
+This is a jupyter notebook from MIT 6.S191 lecture series.

 ## mnist.ipynb